uqlibrary/technology-training/Python/python_intro.md

 In Spyder, you can use the <kbd>Ctrl</kbd> + <kbd>I</kbd> keyboard shortcut to open the help in a separate pane.

-For a comprehensive manual, go to the online documentation: https://docs.python.org/3/
+For a comprehensive manual, go to the official online documentation: https://docs.python.org/3/

 For questions and answers, typing the right question in a search engine will usually lead you to something helpful.
 If you can't find an answer, StackOverflow is a great Q&A community: https://stackoverflow.com/questions/tagged/python